By Laura Monahan - February 2018

 The collaborative activity exemption will likely be important for many businesses.
 This exemption will cover arrangements like joint ventures, strategic alliances, syndicated loans and consortium bidding so long as the arrangement’s dominant purpose is not anti-competitive and the cartel provision is reasonably necessary to achieve that purpose.
 The onus falls on the applicant to prove that an exemption applies.
 The Courts and the Commerce Commission will likely look to business documentation as well as oral evidence in assessing whether a particular conduct is prohibited under the Act.
 It is unclear at this stage the approach the Courts will take in applying the new provisions.

-Carl Brandt is a Law Clerk in our Commercial Team and can be contacted on 07 958 7444.
+Laura is a Senior Associate in our Commercial Team and can be contacted on 07 958 7479.